janicharuka/Mobile-Application-travelMaster-/README.md

 ✨ Introduction
 Welcome to Travel Master! 🚀 This app is designed to simplify your travel experience by providing tools for planning, organizing, and exploring.
 Whether you’re a solo adventurer, a family traveler, or a business professional, Travel Master is here to make your journey seamless and enjoyable.

-🎯 Features
+🎯 Features -
 ✅ To-Do Checklist: Stay organized with tailored to-do lists for your trip.
 ⏰ Reminders: Get alerts for important dates like flights or hotel check-ins.
 🍴 Restaurant Suggestions: Discover top-rated eateries at your destination.
 📝 Traveler Reviews: Write and read reviews of places you visit.
 🚖 Local Transportation Info: Tips for cabs, buses, and bike rentals.

-🛠️ Tech Stack
+🛠️ Tech Stack:
 Language: Java ☕
 IDE: Android Studio 💻
 Backend: Firebase 🔥
 Version Control: GitHub 🐙

-🧑‍🤝‍🧑 Target Audience
+🧑‍🤝‍🧑 Target Audience:
 Tourists 🌍
 Solo Travelers 🧳
 Families 👨‍👩‍👧‍👦
 Business Travelers 💼

-👩‍💻 Contributors
+👩‍💻 Contributors:
 R.S.
 Welivitiya
 M.A.T.D.
 Mapalagama
 J.C.
 Weerakoon